 Place a cast-iron, stainless steel or other heavy-bottomed frying pan on a burner over medium-high heat.
 Wait until drops of water sizzle and evaporate when dropped into the pan, then add just enough oil to cover the bottom.
 Swirl it around to coat.

-Transfer the lamb steaks from the pan and onto plates promptly to avoid overcooking them.
-Let them stand for five minutes before serving so the internal juices have the opportunity to settle.
+Transfer the lamb steak cuts from the pan and onto plates promptly to avoid overcooking them.
+Let skillet lamb steaks stand for five minutes before serving so the internal juices have the opportunity to settle.

 Read more: Lamb Chops With Mint Sauce and Mushrooms

 Save leftover lamb for another tasty meal.
 Promptly refrigerate leftovers to reduce risk of harmful bacterial growth, and consume within 3 to 4 days, as advised by the USDA.